Microsleep

 A microsleep is a sudden temporary episode of sleep or drowsiness which may last for a few seconds where an individual fails to respond to some arbitrary sensory input and becomes unconscious.
 Episodes of microsleep occur when an individual loses and regains awareness after a brief lapse in consciousness, often without warning, or when there are sudden shifts between states of wakefulness and sleep.
-In behavioural terms, MSs may manifest as droopy eyes, slow eyelid-closure, and head nodding.
+In behavioural terms, microsleeps may manifest as droopy eyes, slow eyelid-closure, and head nodding.
 In electrical terms, microsleeps are often classified as a shift in electroencephalography (EEG) during which 4–7 Hz (theta wave) activity replaces the waking 8–13 Hz (alpha wave) background rhythm.

-MSs frequently occur as a result of sleep deprivation.
-However, healthy individuals who are not sleep-deprived or tired can also experience MSs during monotonous tasks.
+Definition

 Some experts define microsleep according to behavioral criteria (head nods, drooping eyelids, etc.), while others rely on EEG markers.
-Since there are many ways to detect MSs in a variety of contexts there is little agreement on how best to identify and classify microsleep episodes.
+Since there are many ways to detect microsleeps in a variety of contexts there is little agreement on how best to identify and classify microsleep episodes.

+Causes

+Microsleeps frequently occur as a result of sleep deprivation.
+However, individuals who are not sleep-deprived or tired can also experience microsleeps during monotonous tasks.

+Effects

 Microsleep is extremely dangerous when it occurs in situations that demand constant alertness, such as driving a motor vehicle or working with heavy machinery.
 People who experience microsleeps often remain unaware of them, instead believing themselves to have been awake the whole time, or to have temporarily lost focus.